larryhastings/big/README.md

 Also, `sched.scheduler` is thirty years behind the times in Python API design--its design predates many common modern Python conventions.
-Its events are callbacks, which it calls directly.  `Scheduler` fixes this: its events are objects, and you iterate over the `Scheduler` object to receive events as they become due.
+Its events are callbacks, which it calls directly.  `Scheduler` fixes this: *its* events are *objects,* and you iterate over the `Scheduler` object to see events as they occur.

-`Scheduler` also benefits from thirty years of improvements to `sched.scheduler`.
-In particular, **big** reimplements the relevant parts of the `sched.scheduler` test suite, to ensure that `Scheduler` never repeats the historical problems discovered over the lifetime of `sched.scheduler`.
+`Scheduler` also benefits from thirty years of experience with `sched.scheduler`.
+In particular, **big** reimplements the relevant parts of the `sched.scheduler` test suite, ensuring `Scheduler` will never trip over the problems discovered by `sched.scheduler` over its lifetime.

 #### `Event(scheduler, event, time, priority, sequence)`